-Dental malpractice cases may include misdiagnosis which may be in the form of wrong diagnosis, delayed diagnosis or failure to diagnose.
+This may include misdiagnosis which may be in the form of wrong diagnosis, delayed diagnosis or failure to diagnose.
 It may also be in the form of delayed or incorrect treatment, prescription errors, dental surgery errors, failure to in and other mistakes during dental treatment.

-Not only does dental malpractice affect the individual physically, the individual will also suffer psychologically, socially and financially.
+Not only does dental errors affect the individual physically, the individual will also suffer psychologically, socially and financially.
 This is why dental malpractice claims have to be made so that you can get a deserved compensation amount to cover for your losses and access further medical care to treat whatever complications or psychological problems that have arisen as a result of the negligent treatment.